Loading...

 (b) the effective weight (apparent weight) of the car.

-Solution: At the bottom of the track, two forces act on the car.
-The downward gravity force, $mg$, and the upward force due to the contact between the car and the surface, which is known as the normal force, $N$.
+Solution: At the bottom of the curved path, the forces acting on the car are: the downward gravitational force, $mg$, the upward force due to the contact between the car and the surface, which is known as the normal force, $N$, and the centripetal force $F_c$ acting towards the center of the circular path, which in this case is upwards as well.

 The car rounds a curve, so it experiences a centripetal force $F_c$ radially inward in the same direction as centripetal acceleration.
 At the bottom of the track, this force is directed upward.